Where Do Stink Bugs Come From?

 When Were Stink Bugs First Discovered?

 While stink bugs have been a known species in East Asia for a long time, they were first recognized as a new and emerging pest in the United States in the mid-1990s.
-Research sponsored by the United States Department of Agriculture (USDA) has shown that the brown marmorated stink bug was first identified in Allentown, Pennsylvania in September of 1998.
+Research sponsored by the United States Department of Agriculture (USDA) has shown that the brown marmorated stink bug (BMSB) was first identified in Allentown, Pennsylvania in September of 1998.

 How Did Stink Bugs Get to America?